 - Olmsted UU Congregation, Olmsted, OH and Oberlin UU Fellowship, Oberlin, OH

-If you want to live into 'better together' and are willing to share, you might be yearning to share the gifts of yoked ministry.
+If you want to live into 'better together' and are willing to share, you might be yearning to share the gifts of coupled ministry.